ABOUT THE AUTHOR

 Taironas

 The Taironas were a Precolombian tribe living in the Carribean region, north of Santa Marta.
-In order to fight the Spanish conquerors, the Taironas burned down the city of Santa Marta several times and worked together with French and English pirates.
+In order to fight the Spanish conquerors, the Taironas burned down the city of Santa Marta several times and worked hand in hand with French and English pirates.
 They lanced against oppression for many years, trying to conserve their culture and religious beliefs.
 The tribes have been organized by a chief, who was in charge of politics and justice within a town.
 If someone within the tribe died, the majority of his belongings were transferred to the chief.
 The family only kept a small part for themselves.
-If the dead was amongst the bravest people of the tribe, the Taironas had a special ceremony, where the body was cremated, and the grease of the body was drunk by the people.
+If the dead were amongst the bravest people of the tribe, the Taironas had a special ceremony, where the body was cremated, and the grease of the body was drunk by the people.
 The Taironas earned their living by agriculture, fishing, sea salt production, and producing gold jewelry.
 More than that they learned about beekeeping and exchanged their goods with other tribes like the Muiscas.
-One of Colombia’s most famous sights today, La Ciudad Perdida, was the main place used for ceremonies by the Taironas.
+One of Colombia’s most famous sights today, Ciudad Perdida, was the main place used for ceremonies by the Taironas.
 Besides that, the Lost City is a testimony of the architecture the Taironas used, as the drainage system to cope with heavy rainfalls.
-It is assumed that this city was build in the years 600 and abandoned in 1550.
+It is assumed that this city was built in the years 600 and abandoned in 1550.

 Ciudad Perdida